flipdishbytes/recruiting/Flipdish.Recruiting.WebhookReceiver/README.md

-# recruiting

-Function of the application: Receive a Flipdish order.created webhook, transform into an email and use the menu elements metadata to read and display barcodes.

-Test at local environment:
+We are happy you're interested in an engineering position at Flipdish!

+### About This Challenge
+We want to see how you construct software, but we also know that you're busy.
+So, rather than ask you to build something from scratch, we want you to take whatever time is reasonable and refactor some of the code in this application.
+Just make it better, in literally any way that you see fit.

+It doesn't matter how long you spend on improving it!
+You could spend 5 minutes, or 5 hours -- the amount of time is totally up to you.
+It'll really help us understand your perspectives on software when we see how you improve existing code that you haven't encountered before.
+Feel free to refactor, change, improve, or optimize any part of the application at all.

+### About The Application
+The application sets up a webhook which listens for order creation messages.
+Once a message is received on that webhook, it transforms it into an email that includes barcode images for items that have the code defined as metadata.

+#### Testing the application
-POST the TestWebhooks\1.json files body to https://{localhost}/api/WebhookReceiver?to=john.doe@mail.com&to=jane.doe@mail.com&currency=eur&metadatakey=eancode&storeId=1234&storeId=12345
+In your local environment, simply POST the contents of `TestWebhooks\1.json` to `https://{localhost}/api/WebhookReceiver?to=john.doe@mail.com&to=jane.doe@mail.com&currency=eur&metadatakey=eancode&storeId=1234&storeId=12345`.

-parameters:
+The parameters are as follows:
-- to: email address where to send the mail (can add multiple)
+- `to` - email address where to send the mail (can add multiple)
-- currency: currency to be displayed in the mail
+- `currency` - currency to be displayed in the mail
-- metadatakey: metadata key for the EAN code (case sensitive)
+- `metadatakey` - metadata key for the EAN code (case sensitive)
-- storeid: store identifiers control which stores orders we want to process (can add multiple)
+- `storeid` - store identifiers control which stores orders we want to process (can add multiple)

+### Also...
+* The application is deliberately written to be "not very clean code".
+It should not be viewed as representative of acceptable code at Flipdish (it isn't).
+* There is no SMTP service configured in the application code.
+If you would like to set one up yourself to see the email get sent, feel free to do so.
+If you don't have an SMTP service configured, an HTML email will be created locally (although it won't get delivered anywhere).
+* This README is deliberately sparse, so you'll have to read the code to truly understand what the application does.
+* Please keep track of the amount of time you do spend working on cleaning this code up.
+We'll want to know this when we review your solution, because it'll help us set our expectations appropriately.
+* When you have created a solution, just zip it up and send it back to us.
+Please don't submit a Pull Request to this repository because it will become visible for other candidates to see.